-F. Design standards.
+G. Design standards.
 The following design standards have been established in order to enhance the City's tourist economic base while creating an attractive and inviting pedestrian-scaled environment in the Motel Commercial Zoning District.
 While this chapter does not mandate a specific theme for a development in the MC Zoning District, designers are strongly encouraged to recognize the historic setting of North Wildwood as a family-oriented seashore resort when selecting a design theme.
 The following regulations shall be treated as design elements subject to variance relief:

 (1) The entirety of all building elevations fronting a numbered avenue(s), such as Surf and/or Atlantic Avenue(s), regardless of building height, shall be considered a front yard and primary elevation, with facades and appurtenances treated accordingly.